We Dodged Ethics for Behavioral Restrictions

 The convenient dodge

-The problem is that the same framework got exported into therapy, into self-help, into relationship advice, and into popular discourse about justice and politics, where the edges cannot be amputated.
+The problem is that the same framework got exported into therapy, into self-help, into relationship advice, and into popular discourse, where the edges cannot be amputated and the surrounding enforcement layers do not exist.
 There is no HR department for an abusive marriage.
 There is no termination for a parent who is hurting a disabled child.
 There is no fire-them-and-move-on for a state that will not protect its citizens.
-The behavioral restrictions, which were quietly relying on someone else to handle the extreme cases, are now being applied to extreme cases directly.
+The behavioral restrictions, which were quietly relying on multiple external systems to handle the extreme cases, are now being applied to extreme cases directly.
 And they fail.

 The therapeutic version of this is the implicit assumption that when things get really bad, the legal system handles it.
 An abused woman can call the police.
 She can file a restraining order.
 She can leave.
 Once you accept that frame, you can keep recommending I-statements and assertive communication and healthy boundaries, because anything that exceeds those tools is by assumption someone else's problem.